package-url/purl-spec/PURL-TYPES.rst

 -----
 ``vcpkg`` for `vcpkg <https://vcpkg.io>`_ C and C++ packages:

 - By default, vcpkg will build C and C++ dependencies from source, using configurations compatible with the user's project.
-For this and other reasons, it use's different terminology, documented here.
+For this and other reasons, it uses different terminology, documented here.

   - **port** - A package, along with it's build scripts and possibly minor modifications.
   - **registry** - A collection of ports, possibly private to the user.
 Analogous to **repository**.

-- The default registry (i.e., repository) is ``https://github.com/microsoft/vcpkg``.
-- ``namespace``: A `percent-encoded <https://www.rfc-editor.org/rfc/rfc3986#section-2.1>`_ URI (specifically for `reserved characters <https://www.rfc-editor.org/rfc/rfc3986#section-2.2>`_) for the registry the port came from.
+- ``namespace``: A `percent-encoded <https://www.rfc-editor.org/rfc/rfc3986#section-2.1>`_ URI (specifically for `reserved characters <https://www.rfc-editor.org/rfc/rfc3986#section-2.2>`_) for the registry the port came from. **Required**

   - The URL encoded URI may be a `relative-path reference <https://www.rfc-editor.org/rfc/rfc3986#section-4.2>`_ or an `absolute URI <https://www.rfc-editor.org/rfc/rfc3986#section-4.3>`_.
-  - If empty, the port comes from the default registry.
+  - If empty, the port comes from the default registry, ``https://github.com/microsoft/vcpkg``.

     - Equivalent example namespaces::